franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 The steps are as follows:

-Log into your Microsoft account, and go to the Azure Active Directory administration page.
+1. Log into your Microsoft account, and go to the Azure Active Directory administration page.

 ![Azure Active Directory administration page](01-menu.png)

-In the sidebar, click on "All services".
+2. In the sidebar, click on "All services".

 ![Azure Active Directory All services](02-admin-dashboard.png)

-Click on the link named "App registrations".
+3. Click on the link named "App registrations".

 ![Azure Active Directory App registrations](03-app-registrations.png)

-Click on "New registration".
+4. Click on "New registration".

 ![Azure Active Directory New registration](04-register-app.png)

-You are now asked for a few settings:
+5. You will then be asked to specify the following settings:

 * For "Name", enter "OpenProject".
 * For "Supported account types", select "Accounts in this organization directory only".